-Applicants should have a preferred score of at least 300 on the GRE (verbal and quantitative combined), and GRE scores must be reported prior to review for admission.
+Due to the global pandemic, we are waiving the GRE requirement for Spring and Fall 2021 applicants.
+For all other semesters, applicants should have a preferred score of at least 300 on the GRE (verbal and quantitative combined), and GRE scores must be reported prior to review for admission.

 The Anthropology Graduate Program accepts applications for both fall and spring admissions.* The deadline for spring admission is October 15, and for fall admission the deadline is February 15, however to be considered for a college or university recruitment scholarship please apply by February 1.
 Please follow these procedures when applying to the Anthropology Graduate Program:

 1. Contact members of the Anthropology Faculty that share your research interests to discuss the possibility of conducting graduate research under their supervision.
 This step is extremely important.
 Faculty generally are unwilling to accept a student unless they have had previous discussions with him or her about the program and possible thesis projects.